 Do centipedes bite?
 Yes, some can, but it all depends on what kind of centipede we're talking about.
 The one that most likely sent you to this article is the common brown house centipede, known to scientists as Scutigera coleoptrata.
 This is the long, thin, many-legged bug that scurries across the floor when you move a box of books in the basement.
-They're fast, they have dozens of long thin legs, and they seem to jump out at you when you least expect it -- in other words, a bug-hater's nightmare.
+They're fast, they have dozens of long thin legs, and they seem to jump out at you when you least expect it.
+In other words, they're a bug-hater's nightmare.
 But they don't bite!

 The Brown House Centipede